Ed-ITSolutions/wp_enqueue_less/Readme.md

 ### Composer

-Composer is the best way to install wp_enqueue_less so you get updates in the future easily.
+Composer is the best way to install wp_enqueue_less, so you get updates in the future easily.

 ```
 composer require ed-itsolutions/wp_enqueue_less
 ```

-and then in your `functions.php` of `plugin.php`
+and then in your `functions.php` or `plugin.php`

 ```php
 require_once('vendor/autoload.php');